jbadger3/SwiftNCurses/README.md

-# SwiftCurses
+# SwiftNCurses
-A wrapper around the ncurses library
+Swift bindings to the ncurses library

 ### MacOS Notes